filecoin-project/FIPs/FIPS/fip-market-no-cron.md

 It is backwards compatible for all callers.
 Since it requires a change to actor code, a network upgrade is required to deploy it.

+Immediate clean-up on termination means that `GetDealActivated` will never return a termination epoch for a deal.
+After a deal is terminated, the method will instead abort with `EX_DEAL_EXPIRED`.
+This is already the behaviour today when a deal has been cleaned up by cron, but will become the only possible behaviour.

 The proposal does remove a subsidised function that some parties may have relied upon.
 SPs who host paid-for deals with the built-in market actor must now settle payments manually.